 There were weaknesses in our approach and experimental design that should be considered.
 Laboratory experiments offer precise control, but lack the in situ nature of field manipulations (Sistla et al., 2013), raising uncertainties to what degree their results can be extrapolated.
 They also have more specific weaknesses, for example in what can be inferred about temperature sensitivity (Podrebarac et al., 2016; Hamdi et al., 2013).
 Nonetheless, the controlled environments of incubations provide an important way to elucidate the key mechanisms controlling GHG from high-latitude soils (Schuur et al., 2015).

-We focused on a experimental drought, rather than flooding, because of the well-drained nature of the field site: it is unlikely that the mid-slope forest we sampled in will ever suffer from thermokarst or excessive soil moisture, but too-dry conditions are a serious possibility in this low-precipitation ecosystem (Barber et al., 2000).
-In addition, the soils here are not surface layer soils (where the majority of microbial activity and C mineralization of labile C takes place); taking them out of depth (where they are less exposed to O2, for example) may significantly change the abiotic conditions to which the microbial community is adapted.
+We focused on an experimental drought, rather than flooding, because of the well-drained nature of the field site: it is unlikely that the mid-slope forest we sampled in will ever suffer from thermokarst or excessive soil moisture, but too-dry conditions are a serious possibility in this low-precipitation ecosystem (Barber et al., 2000).
+In addition, the soils here are not surface layer soils (where the majority of microbial activity and C mineralization of labile C takes place); taking them out of depth (where they were less exposed to O2, for example) may significantly change the local abiotic conditions to which the microbial community is adapted.
 MORE?

 Conclusions

-Rises in boreal air temperatures, and unpredictable precipitation changes, will warm and dry many soils, increase vegetation stress (Ju and Masek, 2016; Barber et al., 2000), degrade permafrost and deepen the active layer (Schuur et al., 2015).
+Rises in boreal air temperatures and unpredictable precipitation changes will warm and dry many soils, increase vegetation stress (Ju and Masek, 2016; Barber et al., 2000), degrade permafrost, and deepen the active layer (Schuur et al., 2015).
 The resulting changes in the soil carbon cycle may already be visible (Bond-Lamberty et al., 2012) but are highly uncertain going forward, increasing the need for controlled laboratory studies, ideally integrated with field and modeling experiments, of GHG emission dynamics from high-latitude soils.

+Peyton’s Overall Comments:

+There are many blanket (vague) statements that provide little ecological detail or ways to tie it into our results/story.
+For example, we report the results of others, but rarely explain why or why not our results are similar or different.

+Let’s flush out and add a more mechanistic insight to what controls C loss in these systems.
+Can we reframe the discussion to point out what controls these fluxes in our soils and why we think it does? (i.e. what about N?
+N is (apparently) important, but we don’t even bring that up in the discussion.
+What about the crazy diff in ratios, what about the increase in temp. sensitivities with drought?
+I added a whole slew of notes in Feb. to why we would expect higher microbial, enzymatic activity with temp and there is little explanation of those processes/mechanisms included here).

+When I finish reading, I am still left wondering what the main take-home messages of this paper were.
+I think we need to explicitly state the ecological relevance of these results outright in the discussion and in the abstract.

 Acknowledgments

-We are grateful to Jamie Hollingsworth for information about, and faciliating access to, the Caribou Poker Creeks Research Watershed Long-Term Ecological Research site.
+We are grateful to Jamie Hollingsworth for information about, and facilitating access to, the Caribou Poker Creeks Research Watershed Long-Term Ecological Research site.
 This research was supported by the Office of Science of the U.S. Department of Energy as part of the Terrestrial Ecosystem Sciences Program.
 The Pacific Northwest National Laboratory is operated for DOE by Battelle Memorial Institute under contract DE-AC05-76RL01830.

 Author contributions